slobentanzer/causality_perspective_2023/manuscript.md

 The frequently quoted “Bitter Lesson” posits that we should refrain from inducing all but the most basic biases in our models, and that we should not view metrics as the ultimate measure of performance, but rather whether the model gets us closer to some truth [@{http://www.incompleteideas.net/IncIdeas/BitterLesson.html}].
 However, it has been argued that many improvements that led to the models of today, such as convolution or attention, disprove this theory [@doi:10.48550/arXiv.1706.03762], and that the intrinsic complexity of real-world systems does not obviate, but rather necessitate, the integration of human insight into our learning frameworks [@{https://rodneybrooks.com/a-better-lesson/}; @{https://threadreaderapp.com/thread/1106534178676506624.html}].

-In systems biology, specifically, there is much interest in finding models with suitable biases to deal with constraints specific to the field, such as data availability and the completeness of prior knowledge [@doi:10.48550/arxiv.1811.12359;@doi:10.1109/JPROC.2021.3058954;@doi:10.48550/arxiv.2106.12430;@doi:10.1098/rspa.2021.0068;@doi:10.48550/arXiv.2312.00818;@doi:10.1098/rspa.2021.0068].
+In systems biology, specifically, there is much interest in finding models with suitable biases to deal with constraints specific to the field, such as data availability and the completeness of PK [@doi:10.48550/arxiv.1811.12359;@doi:10.1109/JPROC.2021.3058954;@doi:10.48550/arxiv.2106.12430;@doi:10.1098/rspa.2021.0068;@doi:10.48550/arXiv.2312.00818;@doi:10.1098/rspa.2021.0068].
-Considering these constraints, the question is not whether to include prior knowledge in our reasoning, but which knowledge, when, and how [@{https://threadreaderapp.com/thread/1106534178676506624.html}].
+Considering these constraints, the question is not whether to include PK in our reasoning, but which knowledge, when, and how [@{https://threadreaderapp.com/thread/1106534178676506624.html}].

 ### Prior knowledge

-Prior knowledge refers to information or data that is available to inform a learning process, enhancing the performance of the trained models and their ability to generalise.
+PK refers to information or data that is available to inform a learning process, enhancing the performance of the trained models and their ability to generalise.
 It can be used to inform the inductive biases of a model, either explicitly through the design choices and assumptions embedded into the models, or implicitly through the data and methods used in training.
 For this to be possible, biomedical entities and relationships must be clearly defined and represented unambiguously.
 Additionally, the diversity in our tasks and knowledge sources requires a flexible representation.